The Do’s and Don’ts Post Hair Transplant Surgery

 Dr. Semra Akıntürk

-So, without further ado let’s get right into it!
+So, without further ado, let’s get right into it!

-Overview about Recovery After Hair Transplant
+Overview of Recovery After Hair Transplant

-What to Expect After Hair Transplant?
+What to Expect After a Hair Transplant?

 The new hair falls out as a way of adjusting to the new environment and allowing for new permanent hair to grow.
 You can expect your hair to grow back again by the beginning of the 3rd month.

-Once the hair starts to grow it will never fall out again.
-However, at the beginning you will notice that the hair shafts are thin and brittle.
+Once the hair starts to grow, it will never fall out again.
+However, at the beginning, you will notice that the hair shafts are thin and brittle.

 But don’t worry!
 Over time, the hair will grow much stronger and thicker.